 Many women experience anxiety and guilt after adoption but keep silent because they're afraid others won't understand.
 The symptoms (anger, sadness, anxiety and inability to concentrate) are similar to PPD but the root causes are unique to adoption:

 Adoption might look like an easy path to parenthood: no stretch marks, hemorrhoids or other gross stuff.
 The flip side is that not all adoptive parents enjoy bona-fide “new parent” status.
 Family and friends said things like:

 “You should have known what you were getting in to;” and

 “You wanted this.
 Be happy he's got a family to take care of him now.”

-I saw myself as a new mom, but the rest of the world didn’t treat me like one.
+I saw myself as a new mom, but the rest of the world didn't treat me like one.
 I didn’t have a colicky baby.
 I wasn’t struggling to learn to breastfeed.
 People thought I should just be my usual self.
-I am responsible for keeping up the façade because I assured everyone that we were doing fine…just fine.
+I am responsible for keeping up a brave face because I assured everyone that we were doing fine…just fine.
 But really, I don’t think anyone wanted to hear otherwise.